bigchaindb/bigchaindb-driver/docs/handcraft.rst

 To send it over to BigchainDB we have different options.
 A `mode` parameter can be used to change the broadcasting API used in `Tendermint <http://tendermint.readthedocs.io/projects/tools/en/master/using-tendermint.html#broadcast-api>`_.
 By setting the mode, a new transaction can be pushed with a different mode than the default.
-The default mode is ``async``, which will return immediately and not wait to see if the transaction is valid.
-The ``sync`` mode will return after the transaction is validated, while ``commit`` returns after the transaction is committed to a block.
+The default mode is ``commit``, which will wait until the transaction is committed to a block or a timeout is reached.
+The ``sync`` mode will return after the transaction is validated, while ``async`` will return right away.

 .. code-block:: python